-In case of a dog bite, a claim would be against the owner of the dog (or the owner's personal liability insurance).
+In case of a dog bite, the claim would be against the owner of the dog (or the owner's personal liability insurance).

 It is recommended that an experienced personal injury attorney/firm is consulted to determine if indeed such a claim would be viable and likely successful.

 There is a high incidence of serious injuries and amputation in the South African passenger rail network.
-Due to overcrowding at peak times and poor safety protocols and systems, many passengers are injured by being pushed out of trains when overfull and doors not being able to close.
+Due to overcrowding at peak times and poor safety protocols and systems, many passengers are injured by being pushed out of trains when overfull or doors are not being able to close.

 Such accidents are directly a result of negligence, due to poor implementation of safety and security systems on the trains and stations.